bmuscede/bfx64/README.md

 $ lsedit
 ```

 If both `Grok` and `LSEdit` started successfully, SWAGKit was configured on your computer.
-You are now able to run `ClangEx` and analyze program models!
+You are now able to run `bfx64` and analyze program models!

 ## Program License
 Copyright (C) 2017, Bryan J. Muscedere